[You have come] … to a community of the firstborn. Heb 12:23

-According to David Bohm, the Inuit had a belief that there were many seals, but that each one was a manifestation of the one seal, the spirit of the seal.
+The Inuit supposedly had a belief that there were many seals, but that each one was a manifestation of the one seal, the spirit of the seal.
 That is, the one seal was manifesting as the many.
 Apparently, the American Indians looked at the buffalo that way too.
 The manifestation was for the indigenous people to feed from them.

 I overheard a pastor saying that Jesus did not belief in Jesus.
 He believed in God.
 But Jesus said that the father and him are one.

 Jesus is the manifestation of God in the earth.
 He is the light, the truth, the life, the path, he is whatever God is, manifested as a man.

 He is the firstborn of God, and the firstborn from the dead.